bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 **The experiments in the paper were not performed on Cloudlab machines.
 But we tested them on following Cloudlab machines for the sake of reproducibility.**

-Get two c6525-100g servers from Cloudlab Utah cluster with Ubuntu-22 image.
+Get two sm110p servers from Cloudlab Wisconsin cluster with Ubuntu-22 image.

 ## Setup

-For preparing the load generator machine look at [this instructions](./LOAD_GENERATOR.md).
+* For preparing the load-generator machine look at [LOAD_GENERATOR.md](./LOAD_GENERATOR.md).
-For preparing the DUT  machine look at [this instructions](./DUT.md).
+* For preparing the DUT  machine look at [DUT.md](./DUT.md).

 ## Table 1: